BD2KGenomics/s3am/README.rst

 Caveats
 =======

 S3AM doesn't support non-US buckets yet.
-See #12
+See issue #12.

 S3AM uses a buffer per upload and download slot.
 The buffer will hold an entire part.
 This means that the lower bound of S3AM's memory footprint is